wp-plugins/ajax-campaign-monitor-forms/readme.txt

 6. Choosing a shortcode / creating a new shortcode

 == Changelog ==

+= 0.9 =
+Fixes for multiple widgets not picking up the correct settings

 = 0.8 =
 More fixes for the shortcode forms